What Is Graphic Design?

 Web designers must carefully manage technical limitations such as file sizes and loading times.
 This means resizing images for effective web designing practice and search engine optimization (SEO).

-However large the file size does not matter in terms of graphic design.
+However, the large file size does not matter in terms of graphic design.
 Nevertheless, when viewed on a pixel basis, the same image may cause web and print layouts to differ significantly in size.

 Have you ever printed a picture from the internet only to look pixelated, blurry, and too small?
 This is because online images are normally saved at 72 DPI, whereas those meant for printing require 300 DPI.
 This is because computer screens, tablets, and mobile phones can display beautiful images without requiring as many pixels as needed for printed photos, which have more pixels on them to fit.